ARPOISE/ARpoise/php/porpoise/README.md

 ---
 - **OcclusionEnvironmentDepthMode**, **OcclusionPreferenceMode**, **OcclusionHumanSegmentationStencilMode**, **OcclusionHumanSegmentationDepthMode**:

-These optional layer parameters can be added to a layer by clicking on the **New action** button shown in the screen shot above.
+These optional layer parameters can be added to a layer by clicking on the **New action** button as shown in the screen shot above.

 ![LayerAction-OcclusionEnvironmentDepthMode](/images/LayerAction-OcclusionEnvironmentDepthMode.png)